 From there, head to Death Valley National Park, stopping at Zabriskie Point for mesmerizing views.
-Then drive north through “the other side of California,” a startlingly beautiful high desert with sparsely populated towns like Bishop that are full of character.
-Continue to Carson City, Nev., where you can dip your toes in Lake Tahoe’s sparkling waters.
+Then drive north through “the other side of California,” a startlingly beautiful high desert with sparsely populated towns like Bishop and Lone Pine that are full of character.
 Then enter Yosemite through the East Entrance, taking Tioga Road past alpine meadows before dropping into Yosemite Valley.
 After exploring the park, exit through the South Entrance and visit the hidden gems of Sequoia and Kings Canyon national parks.

-Just outside the two parks lies Tulare County, one of the world’s most productive agriculture areas.
+Just outside the two parks are towns like Visalia, Exeter and Fresno, which are part of one of the world’s most productive agriculture areas.
 Take an agri-tour.
-Then head to Bakersfield and Ridgecrest on your return route to Las Vegas.
-Learn more below.
+Then stop in Bakersfield on your return route to Las Vegas.

 Start: Las Vegas, Nevada

 Before you head for Yosemite, visit Las Vegas’ 180-acre utopia, Springs Preserve, that features museums, art galleries, animal exhibits, live show, and botanical gardens.

 The largest national park in the contiguous United States, Death Valley National Park is just 142 miles from Las Vegas, but you might feel as though you’ve landed on the moon.
 Stretching across 3.4 million acres, the park is made up of a patchwork of salt flats, badlands, artfully colored hills and ruins from those who dared to settle in this unforgiving landscape.
 You’ll also find the lowest point in North America in Badwater Basin, which sits 282 feet below sea level and encompasses nearly 200 square miles of salt flats.